 You’ll never need to reference those earlier drafts, so update your database settings (perhaps using the WP-Optimize plugin we mentioned in point 8) to delete them and prevent unnecessary storage in the future.

 This isn’t something everyone should do, but for those of you looking to cut load times dramatically, it’s an additional option.
 PHP is a useful way to improve the efficiency of your site, but it also occupies server processes while it’s running.
 If you can replace it with a static HTML equivalent, it’s worth trying.

-Content delivery networks (CDNs) provide the same data you would ordinarily need to transmit to your users—such as CSS files and images—but on closer servers to maximize user download speeds.
-There are many CDNs available, but most will require a subscription fee to use.
+Content delivery networks (CDNs) provide the same data you would ordinarily need to transmit to your users—such as CSS files and images—but on closer servers from global locations around the world to maximize user download speeds and response times in different countries.

 Hotlinking is the process of linking to another person’s images, thereby increasing server loads without necessarily increasing your traffic.
-Disable hotlinking with a handful of steps and prevent that extra burden.